Maple Highlands Trail

-By Lynda Warner [This description covers the 14.6-mile paved section.]
+By Lynda Warner [This description covers the 14.6-mile northern trail segment.]

 When ridden in conjunction with the Lake County Greenway Trail, the Maple Highlands Trail can be the route to get you from Painesville to Middlefield.
 [Scroll past 'Specs & Facts' to continue reading.]

-Length: 14.6 miles / asphalt + 7.5 miles gravel (includes road routes); spurs not included
+Length: 22.1 miles / asphalt (includes road routes); spurs not included

 Facilities: Restrooms available at the 4 parks along the trail.